 - Maternity care

-Also, these plans are not required to have an annual limit on what you could pay out-of-pocket for medical care, though some do.
-It is important to note that all plans vary greatly, and the regulations for these plans are different from state to state.
+Also, these insurance plans are not required to have a limit on what you could pay out-of-pocket for medical care, though some do.
+It is important to note that all plans vary greatly, and the regulations for these plans are different from state to state.4

-In general, temporary health insurance can cover you for a maximum of just under 12 months when you first sign up.
-Depending on your state’s regulations, you may be able to “renew” your short-term coverage beyond the initial coverage period.
-“Renewing” short-term health insurance is really reapplying for a new plan, even if the coverage is for the same amount of time.
-For example, you may be able to find a 6-month health insurance plan and “renew” your coverage after the first 6-month plan expires.
+In general, temporary health insurance can cover you for a maximum of just under 12 months when you first sign up.3 Depending on your state’s regulations, you may be able to apply for new short-term coverage beyond the initial coverage period.
+For example, you may be able to find a 6-month health insurance plan and apply for new coverage after the first 6-month plan expires.
 This would get you an additional 6 months of coverage, if your state allows it.